Christopher Hodges: Gallery career

 Hodges is the Director of Utopia Art Sydney, which he founded in 1988.
 Utopia Art Sydney is committed to the representation of Australian and international artists, including leading indigenous artists such as Emily Kame Kngwarreye and members of Papunya Tula Artists such as Ronnie Tjampitjinpa and Makinti Napanangka.
 It played a key role in introducing Aboriginal artists to the wider Australian art community.

 Over the years, Hodges has written extensively on indigenous Australian art and has consulted for exhibitions such as 'Emily Kame Kngwarreye: Alhalkere: Paintings from Utopia'.
 Hodges wrote a "deeply moving" 5000 word tribute essay on Emily Kngwarreye titled 'Representing Emily' for Artist Profile in May 2024 and represented Kngwarreye for her whole career.

-Public Roles
+Public roles

-Hodges in Utopia Art Sydney during a recent exhibition.
+Hodges in Utopia Art Sydney during a 2024 exhibition.

 Hodges is a member of the Australian Commercial Galleries Association which advocates for the ethical representation of artists.
 His public contributions are aimed at creating lasting impact on the Australian art scene, particularly in the elevation of contemporary Indigenous art.
 Hodges was Chair of the Melbourne Art Fair from 2008 through 2016.
 He helped establish the Melbourne Art Fair Foundation to identify and celebrate Australia’s artists and art professionals.
-He a member of the Directors Council at the MCA in the 2000's and a member of the Art Committee for the S H Ervin Gallery.
+He was a member of the Directors Council at the MCA in the 2000s and is a member of the Art Committee for the S H Ervin Gallery.